Estherem1/DSA_DATAANALYSIS_PROJECT/README.md

 8. High Discounts Often Correlate with Lower Ratings Some highly discounted products had average or below-average ratings, possibly due to quality concerns or clearance strategies

+   ---
+   ### Recommendations
+1. Promote High-Rated, Low-Visibility Products
+   Several products have excellent ratings but very few reviews.
+These are opportunities for targeted marketing or bundling to increase visibility and sales.

+2. Boost Review Engagement for Mid-Rated Products Products rated around 3.0–3.5 may benefit from post-purchase emails or incentives to collect more reviews and improve trust.

+3. Review Discount Strategy in Low-Rated Categories High discounts do not always lead to better ratings.
+Consider re-evaluating product quality or expectations in categories with both high discounts and low customer        satisfaction.

+4. Invest in Best-Selling Categories
+   Categories showing high total revenue and high average rating (e.g., Electronics, Health) should be prioritized for inventory, advertising, and promotions.

+5. Refine Inventory for Low-Performing Products Products with low ratings and high return potential (based on low reviews despite discounts) should be assessed for discontinuation, repositioning, or repackaging.

+6. Use Bundling and Upselling on Top Performers Products with high rating scores and review volumes can serve as anchor items for bundles, upsells, or cross-selling strategies.